-Lowy (plaintiff) entered into a contract with Arnold Wolpin (defendant), a licensed contractor, for the performance of excavation and grading work on Lowy’s property, as well as street improvement work.
+Marcus Lowy (plaintiff) entered into a contract with Arnold Wolpin (defendant), a licensed contractor, for the performance of excavation and grading work on Lowy’s property, as well as street-improvement work.
 Exhibit A of the contract provided that Lowy would pay Wolpin $73,500 for the grading and excavation work.
-Exhibit B of the contract provided prices Lowy would pay for the performance of various street improvement work done by Wolpin.
-The Exhibit B prices related only to the street improvement work, and excluded all excavation and grading work.
-Additionally, the $73,500 lump sum paid to Wolpin was intended only to apply to excavation and grading work, and did not include street improvement work.
+Exhibit B of the contract provided prices Lowy would pay for the performance of various street-improvement work done by Wolpin.
+The Exhibit B prices related only to the street-improvement work and excluded all excavation and grading work.
+Additionally, the $73,500 lump sum paid to Wolpin was intended only to apply to excavation and grading work and did not include street-improvement work.
 Lowy required Wolpin to post a $73,500 bond for the excavation and grading work.
-When this work was nearing completion, Lowy required Wolpin to post a separate $125,000 bond for the street improvement work.
-Wolpin performed ninety-eight percent of the excavation and grading work, including $7,200 in extra excavation and grading work.
+When this work was nearing completion, Lowy required Wolpin to post a separate $125,000 bond for the street-improvement work.
+Wolpin performed 98 percent of the excavation and grading work, including $7,200 in extra excavation and grading work.
 The only excavation and grading work remaining could be performed for $1,470.
-After Wolpin performed ninety-eight percent of the excavation and grading work, a dispute arose between the parties over the price of the extra work.
-Wolpin ceased performance, and Lowy immediately hired another contractor to perform the remaining $1,470 of excavation and grading work, as well as all the street improvement work.
+A dispute then arose between the parties over the price of this extra work.
+Wolpin ceased performance, and Lowy immediately hired another contractor to perform the remaining $1,470 of excavation and grading work, as well as all of the street-improvement work.
 Lowy brought suit in California state court against Wolpin via his insurance company, United Pacific Insurance Co. (defendant) for breach of contract.
-Wolpin argued that his contract with Lowy was divisible, and brought a cross-complaint for damages for breach of the excavation and grading portion of the contract.
-The trial court found that Lowy breached the contract by employing another contractor to do the street improvement work and by paying Wolpin for excavation and grading work when due.
-The trial court held that Lowy’s breach excused Wolpin from further performance, and awarded damages of $17,836.50 based on the excavation and grading work performed plus $400 in attorney’s fees to Wolpin.
-The trial court also found that Wolpin breached the portion of the contract relating to street improvement work and was not entitled to recover damages amount to loss of profits in connection with this work.
+Wolpin argued that his contract with Lowy was divisible and brought a cross-complaint for damages for breach of the excavation and grading portion of the contract.
+The trial court found that Lowy breached the contract by employing another contractor to do the street-improvement work and by not paying Wolpin for excavation and grading work when due.
+The trial court held that Lowy’s breach excused Wolpin from further performance and awarded damages of $17,836.50 based on the excavation and grading work performed plus $4,000 in attorney’s fees to Wolpin.
+The trial court also found that Wolpin breached the portion of the contract relating to street-improvement work and was not entitled to recover damages for loss of profits in connection with this work.
 Lowy appealed.

 Rule of Law